neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getblockcount.md

 ﻿# getblockcount Method

-Get the block count of the main chain.
+Gets the block count of the main chain.

 ## Example